jiewen-lai/iksolver_mlx_robio19/README.md

 ********************
 Author： Jiewen Lai
 ********************
-This repo contains the matlab live script files (`.mlx`) that have been introduced in the following conference paper -
+This repo contains the Matlab live script files (`.mlx`) that have been introduced in the following conference paper -
 ```
 @inproceedings{lai2019learning,
   title={A learning-based inverse kinematics solver for a multi-segment continuum robot in robot-independent mapping},